Angel170605/Angel170605/README.md

 - **Bring joy to those who matter most**: My greatest goal is to make the most important person in my life even happier than she makes me.
   > 🍦✨

-- **Explore the world**: I want to continue traveling to new places with meaningful company.
-The more countries, the better!
+- **Keep traveling around the world**: I want to continue traveling to new places with meaningful company.
+The more countries, the better.
   > Must-visit destinations: 🇪🇸 (Espai Barça, Mestalla), 🏴, 🇩🇪, 🇫🇮, 🇺🇸 (NY, CAL, FL), 🇪🇬, 🇮🇹, 🇳🇴, 🇦🇪, 🇵🇹, 🇫🇷, 🇮🇸, 🇨🇭.

 - **Own a Honda Civic**: Some day, I'll have my own 10th-gen electric blue Honda Civic.